postralai/masquerade/README.md

 ## Contributing

-We welcome contributions!
-Please feel free to submit a Pull Request.
-For major changes, please open an issue first to discuss what you would like to change.
+You're welcome to contribute!
+If you have a fix or improvement, feel free to submit a pull request.
+For significant changes, please open an issue first to discuss your proposed updates.

 ## License